ukparliament/Orchestration/Functions/readme.md

-These sections form the orchestrations of the platform.
-They are hosted on the platforn's rerources descibed and configured using ARM (Azure Resource Manager) templates.
+Functions provide processing capabilities to support the Orchestrations and the platform in general.
+Some functions are following a consistent naming pattern which this section describes.
+Others not following this pattern are adequately described by their function names .

-**Path**:    **Functions**
+**Path**:   Functions\\Transform*Message*

-**Description**: Functions conforming to a Transform*Message* convention follow the same pattern.  *Message* has been created by it's corresponding getlist-*Message* function in **Logic Apps**.
+**Description**: Functions conforming to the Transform*Message* convention follow the same pattern.  *Message* has been created by it's corresponding getlist-*Message* function in **Logic Apps**.
 Transformations:
-*  use the consistent language defined by Parliament's ontology in the *Message*
+* use a consistent language defined by Parliament's ontology in the *Message*
-*  avoid creating duplicates; rather duplicates will return the original *Message*.
+* they avoid creating duplicates; rather duplicates will return the original *Message*.

 **Input**: Messages from the MessageBus